 Avery is known from Bittermens, a company making bitters, extracts, liqueurs and more.
 He works a lot with cinchona bark and discovered that cinchona bark consists 5% out of quinine.
 The American federal safety standard for the use of quinine is a maximum of 83 parts of quinine per million in a drink.
 The average commercial tonic water has 2.48 mg quinine per 30ml.

-For my Diageo World Class cocktail and a drink on the new Door 74 cocktail menu, I was researching what the safe amounts of cinchona bark for consumption are.
+For my Diageo World Class cocktail and a drink on the new Door 74 cocktail menu in 2014, I was researching what the safe amounts of cinchona bark for consumption are.
 After some mathematics I came up with the following, hopefully safe, recipe for homemade tonic water.
 Try it at your own risk 😉

 It’s quite a basic recipe so don’t hesitate to play around with other ingredients, as long as you keep in mind not to add more than 1.66g of cinchona bark to each 500ml of aromatic water.